Growing Lemons In Containers:

 - Dwarf Eureka: This variety grows well in containers, to grow up to 8 to 10 feet in containers.

 Growing lemons in containers are the same as growing lemons in the ground.
 Growing lemon trees from seed can take more than 5 years to produce fruit.
 So, growing from seeds is not recommendable.
 It is best to buy a healthy lemon plant of 3 years age, so they start blooming and fruiting early.

 Best Containers For Growing Lemons In Containers

 - The containers you select should have a good drainage system.

 - The container you select should be 25% bigger than the plant root ball.

 - Clay pots are the best choice as they are highly penetrable and evaporates the water easily without water loggings.

-- Lemons trees should be re-potted for every couple of years.
+- Lemon trees should be re-potted every couple of years.
 Select the container based on the size of the plant.
 Select the container larger than the previous one.

 - Place a saucer with few pebbles or small stones and water under the container after, this maintains good humidity levels around the plant.

 - The soil pH levels should be 5.5 to 7.0.